The passing of a famous actor is so sad. It reminds us once again that addiction can be deadly and can take a person in the prime of their life.

 Did I raise a “chameleon kid”?

-A child who has the “chameleon” tendencies, doesn’t necessarily have to come from a divorced family.
-They are more vulnerable to peer pressure because they are concerned about being abandoned or rejected by their parents as well as their peers.
+A child with “chameleon” tendencies doesn’t necessarily come from a divorced family.
+They are more vulnerable to peer pressure because they are concerned about being abandoned or rejected by both their parents and their peers.

-Being over-adaptive to the wants of others, these kids can “change colors”, to cope with their living situation.
+Being overly adaptive to others’ wants, these kids can “change colors” to cope with their living situation.
 This strategy can also be used to cope during their teen years.

 These kids do not have a strong set of values.
 They have not developed a strong sense of self.
 One problem is that they do not necessarily discriminate when looking for friends who will accept them.
 They want to make others happy.
 They want to fit in.